Hotel Review – The Meydan Hotel Dubai

 Hotel Review – The Meydan Hotel, Dubai, UAE

-It is out of the city but an Uber to Dubai Mall is super affordable and will cost you around $40-60 AED which is around $15-20 AUD so pretty reasonable.
+The Meydan is out of the main city area, but still close enough to be affordable in a taxi or Uber.
+An Uber to Dubai Mall is super affordable and will cost you around $40-60 AED which is around $25 AUD so pretty reasonable.
 It takes around 10-15 mins.

 NB: Uber run slightly different in Dubai.
 They are partnered with Taxi and Limo companies so your ride will sometimes be a taxi even though you are doing it through Uber.

-We usually expect to pay around $230AUD for the Executive Room which apart from anything else gives you a 3pm check out.
-If you want to move it to 6pm its 60 UAE per hour which is around $20AUD.
+We usually expect to pay around $290AUD for the Executive Room which apart from anything else gives you a 3pm check out.
+If you want to move it to 6pm its 60 UAE per hour which is around $25AUD.
 So for an extra $60 we lounged until 6pm when our car was picking us up for the airport.

-Looking on booking.com today for a room this week, their standard room (which is anything but standard) is priced at $126 AUD!!
-WTF – that is amazing value!
+Looking on booking.com today for a room this week, their standard room (which is anything but standard) is priced at $280 AUD!!
+For what you get, that is amazing value!
 Booking.com is usually around $40 cheaper than the other hotel websites for this property.
-Keeping in mind they are coming into Summer and its already over 40 degrees c during the day in Dubai.
+Keeping in mind they are coming into Summer and its already over 40 degrees Celsius during the day in Dubai.

-My search today shows The Executive Room is $162 (cheapest I've ever seen it) and along with everything you get with the usual room you can access these amazing facilities: (all free!).
+My search today shows The Executive Room is $330 AUD per night and along with everything you get with the usual room you can access these amazing facilities: (all free!).
 Please keep in mind this price includes my 10% Genius discount as well.

 NB: Make sure you choose the room with “Executive” in the name.
 You can’t add it later and the other rooms are pretty much the same, they just might have bigger balconies but rest assured THEY ARE THE SAME ROOMS (except for when you start choosing suites and two bedroom penthouses) so you need to choose the one that has Executive in the name.